maximzaika/ReChat/README.md

 - ~~Server : If 2 parties have chat opened, the message doesn't get saved on the server side.
 Which causes issues like deleting non-existent message or not receiving the message on page refresh.~~
+- ~~Client: New message is incorrectly updated in the friend list upon sending a new message.
+Expected behaviour: friend's recent message is updated and friend list is sorted by the most recent message.
+Current behaviour: incorrect friend is updated (always the top friend) and no sorting is done.~~

 # How to Run